WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config60 is made for stable release 6.0.X
 - mywsl-config61 is made for stable release 6.1.X

-- mywsl-configrc is made for release candidate (will be 6.2rc)
+- mywsl-configrc is made for release candidate 6.2rc

 - mywsl-configlt is made for longterm release 5.10.X